MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-visibility-insights-compliance-posture.md

 > [!div class="mx-imgBorder"]
 >![top alerts.](media/app-governance-visibility-insights-compliance-posture/top-alerts.png)

-## Data usage widgets
+## Data usage cards

-Data usage widgets show the following types of information:
+Data usage cards show the following types of information:

 - **Total data accessed by apps** in the tenant through Graph API over the current month and previous three calendar months.
 (Currently includes emails, files, and chat and channel messages read and written by apps that access Microsoft 365 using Graph API)